Frequently Asked Questions

 When I tried to place an order online, my purchase was declined.
 Can you help?

 In most cases, when an order is declined and you receive an error, the purchase was actually declined by the bank that issued your card rather than by our processing system.
-That could happen for a number of reasons, but the most common reason is that some cards (especially corporate cards) have restrictions that, by default, do not permit purchasing of DVDs online.
+That could happen for a number of reasons, but the most common reason is that some cards (especially corporate cards) have restrictions that, by default, do not permit purchasing of video content online.
 If you contact your purchasing department, they might be able to authorize the charge and permit the purchase.
 Or, if you call the number on the back of your card, your card company should be able to allow the purchase.

 My organization needs a W-9 to place an order.
 How can I get one?